 The format for the Bus Fixed Shunt Reactor Data is shown in Appendix B.

 Only in-service bus fixed shunt reactors connected to transmission level substation buses are modeled in GIC dc network.
-Shunt reactors connected to an autotransformer tertiary winding are magnetically de-coupled from the GIC flow occurring in the transmission system, and should be excluded.
-All reactor bank data must be submitted in fixed shunt format.
+Fixed shunt reactors connected to an autotransformer tertiary winding are magnetically de-coupled from the GIC flow occurring in the transmission system, and should be excluded.
+All fixed shunt reactor bank data must be submitted in fixed shunt format.